-Lifecycle planning modelling and industry best practice guidance such as the 'HMEP Potholes Review - Prevention and a Better Cure', confirm that intervening at the right time will significantly reduce the amount of potholes forming and will help to prevent bigger and more costly problems occurring later.
+Lifecycle planning modelling and industry best practice guidance such as the 'HMEP Potholes Review - Prevention and a Better Cure', confirm that intervening at the right time will significantly reduce the number of potholes forming and will help to prevent bigger and more costly problems occurring later.

-Prudent management of carriageway and footway assets requires the use of cost effective preventative maintenance treatments such as micro surfacing and surface dressing.
-Although not always initially popular with local residents or highway users, preventative treatments combined with targeted planned patching works form an essential maintenance strategy for prolonging the life of carriageway and footway surfaces throughout the boroughs highway network.
+Prudent management of carriageway and footway assets requires the use of cost-effective preventative maintenance treatments such as micro surfacing and surface dressing.
+Although not always initially popular with local residents or highway users, preventative treatments combined with targeted planned patching works form an essential maintenance strategy for prolonging the life of carriageway and footway surfaces across the borough's highway network.

-The Council develops flexible and responsive preventative maintenance programmes annually, using processed condition data and Engineering Inspections, which can be integrated within targeted estates management strategies.
+The Council develops flexible and responsive preventative maintenance programmes annually, using processed condition data and engineering inspections, which can be integrated within targeted estates management strategies.